- When Experiential Alcohol Rehabilitation Programs Are Used

 - Animal-assisted therapy: Animal-assisted therapeutic techniques use animals in the therapeutic sessions.
 This can include the use of therapy dogs or cats in actual psychotherapy sessions; becoming a caregiver to an animal, such as a horse or rescue dog; working as a volunteer in an animal shelter; etc.

-How Experiential Therapies Can Be Incorporated into Treatment for Alcohol Use Disorder
+How Experiential Therapies Can Be Incorporated into Alcohol Rehabilitation Treatments

 Experiential therapy can enhance the effectiveness of recovery programs.
 Empirical research studies have found these programs can bring the following benefits: